kora-projects/kora-docs/mkdocs/blog/en/neuro-native-framework-kora-became.md

 Agents are dramatically better at the latter.

-## Documentation Becomes More Valuable When It Matches the Execution Model
+## Documentation Becomes More Valuable When It Matches the Execution Model { #documentation-value }

 Good documentation matters for any framework, and it matters even more for models because agent tools increasingly retrieve framework documentation dynamically.
 But documentation alone is not enough.
 A perfectly written guide can still leave an agent uncertain if runtime behavior depends on implicit state that the guide cannot enumerate for a specific application.